Abdul Rahman of Negeri Sembilan: Family life

 His grandson, Tuanku Muhriz, currently reigns as the eleventh Yang di-Pertuan Besar of Negeri Sembilan.

 His daughter, Sultanah Bahiyah, from his third marriage to Tunku Kurshiah served as Sultanah of Kedah upon the accession of her husband, Sultan Abdul Halim, in 1958 until her death in 2003.
-She also served as the fifth Raja Permaisuri Agong of Malaysia from 1970–1975.
+She also served as the fifth Raja Permaisuri Agong of Malaysia from 1970 to 1975.

 Issue

 Hobbies and interests

-Tuanku Abdul Rahman had a keen interest in sports such as cricket, football and tennis.
-However, his favourite sport was boxing.
-In fact, when he was young, he loved wearing boxing gloves to box with his sons.
+Abdul Rahman had an interest in sports such as cricket, football and tennis.
+His favourite sport was boxing.
+When he was young, he would wear boxing gloves to box with his sons.